 - Trap or otherwise damage living or dead trees and shrubs

-- Water containers for at least 1 liter of liquid
+- Water containers for a larger amount of liquid

 - First aid kit

 - Mobile Phone with the race directors number (+46722151388) saved.

 - A sweater or jacket with long sleeves

 - Headlight , especially in cloudy weather

 - Long sockings or covering pants for the parts of the trail with high groundvegetation

 - Appropriate clothes for running during the night hours of the race that may be chilly